 The exhibition includes roughly 100 photographic images organized into discrete sections, 7 paintings (acrylic on canvas), 4 video interviews, and a series of maps to help viewers locate Bethlehem inside shifting political boundaries.
 A digital poster is ready for download.

-This exhibition made possible by our founding sponsor the Josephine and Paul Wenger Fund for Peace Through International Understanding of the First Unitarian Church of Rochester.
+This exhibition made possible by our founding sponsor the Josephine and Paul Wenger Fund for Peace Through International Understanding of the First Unitarian Church of Rochester and JVP Rochester.